csvjson

 Nothing — they're the same format.
 NDJSON is the formal name from the ndjson.github.io spec.
 JSONL is used by BigQuery and some Python libraries.
 JSON Lines is the name used by the jsonlines.org spec.
 All three: one JSON object per line, newline as separator.

 My log file has some non-JSON lines mixed in.
-Will this fail?
+What happens?

-Can I convert the NDJSON output to CSV?
+Can I convert NDJSON to CSV or Excel?

 Yes.
-Convert to JSON array first using this tool, then use the JSON to CSV converter.
-The two-step pipeline works well for log analysis: NDJSON → JSON → CSV → spreadsheet.
+Convert to JSON array first using the NDJSON → JSON direction, then use the JSON to CSV or JSON to Excel converters.
+The two-step pipeline works well for log analysis.

 Yes.
 BigQuery's JSON export format is NDJSON (one object per line).
-Elasticsearch's _search API with scroll also returns NDJSON.
-Paste the export directly and the converter produces a standard JSON array.
+Paste the export directly into NDJSON → JSON mode and the converter produces a standard JSON array.